m-ishizaki/dev-days-labs/HandsOnLab/README.md

 This solution contains 3 solution folders: Mobile, Common and Backend

-**Mobile** contains 4 projects:
+**Mobile** contains 1 projects:

-* DevDaysSpeakers  - .NET Standard Project that is used by the Droid, iOS and UWP projects and will have all shared code (model, views, and view models)
+* DevDaysSpeakers  - .NET Project that is used by the Droid, iOS and UWP projects and will have all code (model, views, and view models)
-* DevDaysSpeakers.Droid - Xamarin.Android application
-* DevDaysSpeakers.iOS - Xamarin.iOS application (requires a Mac)
-* DevDaysSpeakers.UWP - Windows 10 UWP application (requires Visual Studio on PC)

 **Common** contains 1 project:
 * DevDaysSpeakers.Shared - this is a Shared Project that contains code used by both the Backend and Mobile solutions